19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 12. Chena Hot Springs

-This hot spring and resort is a great spot to get a detox in nature while enjoying the warmth of the spring.
+This hot spring and resort is a great place to detox in nature and enjoy the warmth of the spring.

-A short one-hour drive from the city center, Chena Hot springs is especially relaxing in the winter with stunning views of your snow-covered surrounding.
-With the Aurora Ice Museum located on-site, you can quickly check off two activities from your bucket list.
+A short one-hour drive from the city center, Chena Hot Springs is especially relaxing in the winter.
+With stunning views of the snow-covered surroundings, the Aurora Ice Museum is located on-site, allowing you to check off two activities from your bucket list quickly.

 Chena Hot Springs Day Trip

 Be careful driving on the Steese highway in the winter and at night.
-The road gets sleek even with all-wheel drive cars and snow tires.
-Opt for a tour if you must.
+Even with all-wheel drive cars and snow tires, the road gets sleek.
+If you must, opt for a tour.

 Location: 17600 Chena Hot Springs Rd, Fairbanks, AK 99712